Generators

 |---|---|---|---|

-scroll-reel | mp4 (+ gif/webp/poster) | Yes | width/height/fps/duration, capture, choreography, autoSections, kenBurns, loop, clean-capture, colorScheme/viewports, aspect, outputs, intro/outro, annotations, actions, focus, routes |
+scroll-reel | mp4 (+ gif/webp/poster) | Yes | width/height/fps/durationMs, choreography, autoSections, loop, colorScheme/viewports, aspect, outputs |

-screenshots | png / jpeg | Yes | breakpoints[], fullPage, format, elements[], deviceScaleFactor |
+screenshots | png / jpeg | Yes | viewports[], fullPage, format, elements[], deviceScaleFactor |

-wall | mp4 | No | columns[] (tiles + per-column motion), pulses, loops, pan, gap/tileAspect, test |
+wall | mp4 | No | columns[] (tiles by name or { src } + per-column motion), pulses, loops, pan, gap/tileAspect, preview |

 specimen | mp4 | No | font, template, pulses, colors, seed |